-Pupils s hould be taught: Pupils st hould be taught: Keeping safe Keeping safe 1.2.4.1.
-To recognise safe and unsafe situations and ways of keeping safe, including simple rules for keeping safe online 2.
-1.2.4.2.
-To use simple rules for resisting pressure when they feel unsafe or uncomfortable 2.
-Keeping Keeping safe 1.2.4.1 To recognise safe and unsafe situations and ways of keeping safe, including simple rules for keeping safe online 2.2.4.1.
-To recognise their increasing independence brings increased responsibility to keep themselves and others safe 1.2.4.2 To use simple rules for resisting pressure when they feel 2.2.4.2.
-How to use technology safely unsafe or uncomfortable 2.2.4.3.
-That not all images, language and behaviour are appropriat 1.2.4.3 The difference between good and bad secrets 2.2.4.4.
-To judge what kind of physical contact is acceptable or 1.2.4.4 Identifying and correctly name their "private parts" (see unacceptable and how to respond NSPCC resource PANTS) for the purposes of safeguarding 2.2.4.5.
-Importance of seeking and giving permission in relationship them from sexual exploitation People v who can help me 1.2.4.5 Importance of seeking and giving permission in relationships.
+Pupils should be taught: Pupils should be taught: D 0 Keeping safe Keeping safe an help me 1.2.4.1.
+To recognise safe and unsafe situations and ways of keeping safe, including simple rules for keeping safe online 2.2.4.1.
+To recognise their increasing independence brings increased responsibility to keep themselves and others safe S 1.2.4.2.
+To use simple rules for resisting pressure when they feel 2.2.4.2.
+How to use technology safely who can unsafe or uncomfortable 2.2.4.3.
+That not all images, language and behaviour are appropriate 1.2.4.3.
+The difference between good and bad secrets 2.2.4.4.
+To judge what kind of physical contact is acceptable or people 1.2.4.4.
+Identifying and correctly name their "private parts" (see unacceptable and how to respond ă D NSPCC resource PANTS) for the purposes of safeguarding 2.2.4.5.
+Importance of seeking and giving permission in relationships and them from sexual exploitation People who can help me 1.2.4.5.
+Importance of seeking and giving permission in relationships .
 2.2.4.6.
-That there are a number of different people and People who can help me organisations they can go to for help in different situations 1.2.4.6 Who to go to if they are worried or need help and how to contact them 1.2.4.7 That there are a number of different people and organisations they can go to for help in different situations 2.2.4.7.
-How to report and get help if they encounter inappropriate materials or messages 2.2.4.8.
+That there are a number of different people and People who can help me organisations they can go to for help in different situations ing 1.2.4.6.
+Who to go to if they are worried or need help and how to contact them Keeping safe 1.2.4.7.
+That there are a number of different people and organisations they can go to for help in different situations 2.2.4.7.
+How to report and get help if they encounter inappropriate materials or messages S. Samuelland and J. Samuelland and S. Samuelland S. Samue 2.2.4.8.
 To keep asking for help until they are heard